lukerodermond-beep/customer-intelligence-platform/README.md

 This project analyzes transactional e-commerce data to better understand customer behavior and support retention decisions.

-The main goal is to identify: - high-value customers\
+The main goal is to identify: - high-value customers
-- customers at risk of becoming inactive\
+- customers at risk of becoming inactive
 - opportunities to improve customer retention

-The project follows a full data science workflow, from raw data to business insights and an interactive dashboard.
+The project follows a workflow, from raw data to business insights and an interactive dashboard.

 ------------------------------------------------------------------------